maxkapur/maxkapur.github.io/content/pages/projects.md

 id = "tag:max@maxkapur.com,2026-05-26,pages:Projects"
 +++

-{%- comment -%}
-  Redirect above is because I used to have separate pages for projects and publications.
-{%- endcomment -%}

 # Professional projects

 I’ve given a lot of thought to how to organize this projects page now that I